johnwalley/allotment/README.md

 Callback that is fired when the pane sizes change (usually on drag).
 Recommended to add a debounce function to rate limit the callback.
 Passed an array of numbers.

+### onDragStart

+Callback that is fired when the user clicks on the sash

+### onDragEnd

+Callback that is fired when the user stops clicking the sash

 ### onReset

 Callback that is fired whenever the user double clicks a sash.